coleifer/peewee/docs/peewee/sqlite_ext.rst

     The only exception to the above is for the ``rowid`` primary key, which can be declared using :py:class:`RowIDField`.
 Lookups on the ``rowid`` are very efficient.
-If you are using FTS4 you can also use :py:class:`DocIDField`, which is an alias for the rowid.
+If you are using FTS4 you can also use :py:class:`DocIDField`, which is an alias for the rowid (though there is no benefit to doing so).

-    Because of the lack of secondary indexes, it usually makes sense to use the ``docid`` primary key as a pointer to a row in a regular table.
+    Because of the lack of secondary indexes, it usually makes sense to use the ``rowid`` primary key as a pointer to a row in a regular table.
 For
     example:

     .. code-block:: python